turingschool/curriculum/source/level_1/jsattend.markdown

 state_data = state_data.sort_by{|state, counter| state unless state.nil?}
 ```

-Reading this would sound like "take the `state_data` hash and sort it by looking at each pair, name the key `state` and name the value `counter`, then just compare the `state` of each pair and ignore the value of `counter`.
+Reading this would sound like "take the `state_data` hash and sort it by looking at each pair, name the key `state` and name the value `counter`, then compare the `state` of each pair and ignore the value of `counter`.

 This will result in an ascending alphabetical sort, and save those results back into the name `state_data`.
-Try it in your code by sorting the data before printing it like this...
+Try it in your code by sorting the data before printing it like this:

 ```ruby
 state_data = state_data.sort_by{|state, counter| state unless state.nil?}